Elvisonyedika/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-I decided to break the function into multiple units of single responsibility, which makes it readable and easy to understand
+I decided to break the function into multiple units of single responsibility, which shortens the function, makes it readable and easy to understand